miykael/miykael.github.io/_posts/2023-10-23-03_scikit_advanced.md

 )
 ```

+    Prediction accuracy on train data: 7.08%
+    Prediction accuracy on test data:  9.09%

 Let's interpret these regression metrics in practical terms:
 - **Train Error**: On average, predictions deviate by about 7-8% from true house prices
   - For a $300,000 house, this means predictions are typically within ±$21,000-24,000